jasonm23/onlisp-markdown/onlisp.md

 ```

 The user of abbrevs doesn’t have to insert additional parentheses because
 abbrevs calls group (page 47) to group its arguments by twos.
-It’s gener-
+It’s generally
-ally a good thing for macros to save users from typing logically unnecessary
+a good thing for macros to save users from typing logically unnecessary
 parentheses, and group will be useful to most such macros.

 ---